Skydplay95/password-generator-start/README.md

 ## Password Generator

 Day 6 Python Project
-I made the one in main.py
+I made the one in main.py, if you have any comments, advice, feel free to tell me, it's will be a great help, thanks you

 # Instructions